Deuce (song): Background

 According to Gene Simmons, he simply copied the bassline of the Rolling Stones' "Bitch" and played it more or less backwards.
 "I wrote 'Deuce' on the bass," he said, "so the guitars ended up shadowing the bass line or variations of it in different octaves".

 The entire song was written nearly linearly; the riff came first, then the bridge, then finally the chorus.
 While uncredited, Paul Stanley provided the lightly phased intro riff, inspired by the Raspberries' "Go All the Way".
 "It's an integral part of the song," he observed, "but should I get credit for that?
 I don't think so".

 "Deuce" also has special significance for Ace Frehley, as it was the first song he ever played with Kiss.
-"When I auditioned for Kiss", recalled Frehley, "they said, 'We're going to play you a song for you to listen to, and then try playing along — it's in the key of 'A'.
+"When I auditioned for Kiss", recalled Frehley, "they said, 'We're going to play a song for you to listen to, and then try playing along — it's in the key of 'A'.
 They played ["Deuce"] as a three-piece.
 I thought, 'That's easy enough,' so I got up and wailed for four minutes playing lead work over it".
 Frehley has also stated that "Deuce" is his favorite Kiss song.

 Gene Simmons stated in reference to the song: "Lyrically, I had no idea what I was talking about.
 Sometimes stuff means a lot, sometimes it means nothing."

 On July 28, 2009, a live version of "Deuce" was released (along with live versions of "100,000 Years" and "Parasite") in the Kiss 01 track pack for Rock Band 2.